There are different reasons for leaving the NDIS. This might happen if you’re no longer eligible.

 You’re no longer eligible for the NDIS if you:

-If we have information that tells us you might not be eligible for the NDIS anymore, we will explain this to you.
-You’ll then have an opportunity to give us evidence to show that you are still eligible.
+- If we have information that tells us you might not be eligible for the NDIS anymore, we may check your eligibility.

 Do you still live in Australia?